matrix-org/matrix-spec-proposals/proposals/3862-event-match-almost-anything.md

 - `true` / `false` become `"true"` / `"false"`
 - Integers such as `123` become `"123"`
 - `null` becomes `"null"`

-- Arrays remain unchanged
-- Nested objects are handled recursively, their values being transformed according to the rules above
+This transformation is applied regardless of how deeply the value is nested but not if the value is part of an array.
+Arrays – which are not primitive values – and their elements are not converted.
+This means that, as before, it's not possible to match anything inside an array.

+For the avoidance of doubt, the exemplary event body

+    {
+      "a": "string",
+      "b": true,
+      "c": {
+        "d": 1,
+        "e": null
+      },
+      "f": [1]
+    }

+is transformed into

+    {
+      "a": "string",
+      "b": "true",
+      "c": {
+        "d": "1",
+        "e": "null"
+      },
+      "f": [1]
+    }

 After the transformation the condition is evaluated on the string representations.

 In order to reflect these changes, the wording in the [spec] is updated.
 Specifically

 > **event_match** This is a glob pattern match on a field of the event.